conflux-fans/btcl2s/articles/stacks/en/stacks.md

 While Stacks does not compete with high-throughput blockchains like Solana or Ethereum in terms of raw transactions per second, it is designed to scale smart contract execution in a manner that leverages Bitcoin’s security without overloading it.
 The use of microblocks allows for rapid transaction processing within the constraints of Bitcoin’s block time.

-Stacks aims to process transactions faster than Bitcoin, by introducing Fast Blocks in the [Nakamoto Release](https://docs.stacks.co/nakamoto-upgrade/nakamoto-in-10-minutes), however no official data about the actual speed in TPS could be found.
+Stacks aims to process transactions faster than Bitcoin, by introducing Fast Blocks in the [Nakamoto Release](https://docs.stacks.co/nakamoto-upgrade/nakamoto-in-10-minutes).
+Historically, because Stacks blocks have been anchored 1:1 to Bitcoin blocks, slow block times and transaction times have been one of the biggest pain points for Stacks users and developers.
+Nakamoto brings significantly faster block times by decoupling Stacks block production from Bitcoin block production.
+In Nakamoto, new Stacks blocks are produced roughly every 5 seconds.

 ### **Total Value Locked (TVL)**